Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 8.md

 #define VAR
     - value is an empty string

-#ifdef - if this variable been defined VAR
+#ifdef - if this variable been defined
-#ifndef - if this variable has
+#ifndef - if this variable has not been defined

 preprocess/debug.cc